jscrip/Scrape-Data-in-the-Browser-with-JavaScript/README.md

 # scrapeBookStore
 JavaScript - Scrape a Bookstore with a Browser (Part 1)

-Gist:
+Goal:
-  We’ll be scraping web page data from a fake online bookstore: http://books.toscrape.com/catalogue/category/books/mystery_3/page-1.html
+  Scrape the price, title, and product link for all 20 books on the following page: http://books.toscrape.com/catalogue/category/books/mystery_3/page-1.html

 Disclaimer:
 * The website used in this demo allows people to practice their web scraping skills.
 Outside this domain, you should ask for permission before scraping someones website.

 Requirements:
 * A standard web browser.
-(Tested on Chrome & Firefox)
+(Tested on Firefox)
 * Copy and Paste skills

 Helpful Prerequisites:
-* Some working knowledge of JavaScript
+* Some working knowledge of JavaScript / TypeScript (ES6)
 * Experience with using Developer View / Console View

 In this lesson, you’ll learn how to use JavaScript in the following ways: